FyraLabs-Graveyard/pungi/doc/configuration.rst

  * ``disc_type``

 **image_name_format** [optional]
-    (*str*) -- Python's format string to serve as template for image names
+    (*str|dict*) -- Python's format string to serve as template for image names.
+The value can also be a dict mapping variant UID regexes to the format string.
+The pattern should not overlap, otherwise it is undefined which one will be used.

     This format will be used for all phases generating images.
 Currently that means ``createiso``, ``live_images`` and ``buildinstall``.